Find my AirPods: How to Locate missing AirPods, AirPods Pro, and AirPods Max

 When it comes to wireless earbuds, there is a slew of options to choose from.
 However, in terms of popularity, it is Apple’s AirPods that come out on top as one of the most popular TWS offerings out there — especially if you’re an iPhone user, in which case, the AirPods are more likely to be your preferred choice.
 With that said, like any other true wireless earphones, these (AirPods) are not immune to the inevitable mislaying problem either.

-Fortunately, though, if you’re an iDevice (iPhone, iPod, iPad) or Mac user and have set up your AirPods on the Find My app (and have your AirPods linked to your iCloud account), you stand a higher chance of locating them than say, a scenario where you don’t have these options enabled.
+Fortunately, though, if you’re an iDevice (iPhone, iPod, iPad, Apple Watch) or Mac user and have set up your AirPods on the Find My app (and have your AirPods linked to your iCloud account), you stand a higher chance of locating them than say, a scenario where you don’t have these options enabled.

 So, should you forget where you kept your AirPods, or in the worst-case scenario, lose your AirPods (or AirPods Pro and AirPods Max), here’s a guide to help you locate your missing AirPods.